Generalized Chapple--Euler Relation: Triangles inscribed in a circle and circumscribed about a central conic

-It was shown in \cite{Dragovic-Radnovic2024} that, given a circle and two points located inside its open unit disk, there exists a unique conic, specifically an ellipse, having those two points as foci, such that the conic and the circle form a $3$-Poncelet pair.
-In Theorem \ref{thm:2.2}, we generalize this result to the cases where one focus lies inside the circle and the other lies outside, as well as when both lie outside the circle.
-Furthermore, it was established in \cite{Dragovic-Radnovic2024} that if the foci either lie on the circle or are symmetric with respect to it, then all conics with those foci form $4$-Poncelet pairs with the circle.
-It was also proved that if one focus lies on the circle and the other coincides with its center, then every corresponding conic forms a $6$-Poncelet pair with the circle.
+It was proved in \cite{Dragovic-Radnovic2024} that, given a unit circle and two points in its open unit disk, there exists a unique ellipse with these points as foci such that the ellipse and the circle form a $3$-Poncelet pair.
+This naturally raises the question of how the relative position of the foci with respect to the circle determines the type of the central conic.

+In the next theorem, we provide a complete characterization of this dependence.
+We describe how the location of the foci determines whether the conic is an ellipse or a hyperbola.

-\begin{theorem} Let $(\mathcal{C},\mathcal{D})$ be a 3-Poncelet pair consisting of a circle $\mathcal{C}$ and a central conic $\mathcal{D}$.
-Then \begin{itemize} \item[(a)] $\mathcal{D}$ is an ellipse if and only if either both of its foci lie in the interior of $\mathcal{C}$, or both foci lie in the exterior of $\mathcal{C}$; \item[(b)] $\mathcal{D}$ is a hyperbola if and only if one focus lies in the interior of $\mathcal{C}$ and the other lies in the exterior of $\mathcal{C}$. \end{itemize} \end{theorem} \begin{proof} Let $F_+$ and $F_-$ be the foci of $\mathcal{D}$.
-Without loss of generality, say, $F_-$ lies inside the circle and $F_+$ lies outside the circle.
-This happens if and only if $R< d_-$ but $R> d_+$.
-Then, it follows from \eqref{eq:2.15} that $b-t=\varepsilon\mathcal{B}^2<0$.
-Thus, $b<t<a$.
-Therefore, the conic is a hyperbola.
-See Figure \ref{fig:4}.
+\begin{theorem} Given a triangle and two distinct points in the plane, if the triangle is circumscribed about a conic $\mathcal{D}$ with those two points as its foci, then \begin{itemize} \item[(a)] $\mathcal{D}$ is an ellipse if and only if both foci lie either in the interior or in the exterior of the circumcircle of the triangle; \item[(b)] $\mathcal{D}$ is a hyperbola if and only if one focus lies in the interior of the circumcircle of the triangle and the other lies in its exterior. \end{itemize} \end{theorem}

+\begin{proof} Without loss of generality, assume that $F_-$ lies in the interior of the circumcircle of $\triangle ABC$, while $F_+$ lies in its exterior.
+This is equivalent to the conditions $d_- < R$ and $d_+ > R$.
+It then follows from \eqref{eq:genchappleeuler} that